k8spatterns/katacoda/21-Controller/01-setup-rbac.md

 For the sake of simplicity, we are re-using the standard `edit` role.
 For more realistic setups you should restrict the permissions for your controller to only those permissions which are required to perform the action.

-After the Kubernetes cluster is initialized, let's check the service account `config-watcher-controller` and the role we are using:
+After the Kubernetes cluster is initialized, let's check the service account `config-watch-controller` and the role we are using:

 `bat rbac.yml`{{execute}}